 3. Friar's Crag, Keswick

-If you're after a gentle stroll rather than an energetic hike, the views from Friar's Crag make this short walk, high above the lake, a must!
-Starting at the Theatre by the Lake, Friar's Crag is just a fifteen-minute walk south and has stunning views along Derwentwater to the dramatic 'Jaws of Borrowdale'.
-You can also extend the walk to take in a wander along neighbouring Strandshag Bay, and make this a circular walk by returning through Cockshot Wood.
+If you're after a gentle stroll rather than an energetic hike, the views from Friar's Crag make this short walk above the lake a must!
+Starting at the Theatre by the Lake in Keswick, Friar's Crag is just a 15-minute walk south and has stunning views along Derwentwater to the dramatic 'Jaws of Borrowdale'.
+You can return the way you came, extend the walk to take in a wander along neighbouring Strandshag Bay, or make this a circular walk by returning through Cockshot Wood.

-Enjoy walks straight from your door with a cottage in Keswick town.
+Enjoy walks straight from your door with a cottage in Keswick.

 4. Derwentwater Walk

 If you'd like something a bit more challenging, check out the Derwentwater Walk, a fabulous 10-mile waymarked walk around Derwentwater.
-You don't need to complete the whole 10 miles, though - you can have lots of fun hopping on and off the Keswick Launch to explore the areas that appeal to you most, and why not enjoy a leisurely picnic on the beaches at Brandelhow?
+The relatively flat passes through ancient woodland and takes in incredible views of the surrounding scenery.
+You don't need to complete the whole 10 miles, either: you can have lots of fun hopping on and off the Keswick Launch to explore the areas that appeal to you most.
+And why not enjoy a leisurely picnic on the beaches at Brandelhow or stop off at one of the pubs and tearooms on the way?
 Pick up a Derwentwater Walk leaflet at Keswick Tourist Information - and don't forget a Keswick Launch timetable too!

 View our properties in and around Keswick.